selfchainxyz/testnet-setup/VOTING_AND_UPGRADE.md

 3. Ensure all required dependencies are installed
 4. If necessary, rollback to the previous version using the backup binary

-For additional support, please refer to the official documentation or community channels.
+For any questions or issues, reach out to the SelfChain testnet support team via Discord.